 - If you're heading to a more rural area of the province, stock up with the essentials before you leave home.
 Avoid unnecessary stops by ensuring you have everything you need before you hit the road.

 - Ensure to pack cleaning supplies like disinfecting wipes and hand sanitizer, and a thermometer.

 - Be mindful of high-touch areas and objects and sanitize your hands after coming into contact with them.

 Be patient and kind

-- Travel in BC under the latest guidelines is an adjustment for everyone.
+- Travel in BC can be challenging at times due to staff shortages.
 Remember, activities may take longer than usual, or places may be at capacity when you arrive.
 Have a Plan B researched and ready in case your first choice isn't possible.
-Be calm, patient, and remember, we're all in this together.
+Be calm, kind and patient and remember, we're all in this together.

-- From a BCAA standpoint, our Roadside Assistance service continues to operate 24 hours a day, 7 days a week.
-BCAA is expecting an increase in calls this summer, so be prepared for the possibility of longer than usual wait times (a reminder that you can request BCAA Roadside Assistance online or download the BCAA app for Android or iPhone).
-And to support physical distancing, be prepared to find yourself an alternate ride to your destination if your vehicle needs to be towed.
+- In case of the unexpected, BCAA Roadside Assistance is available 24 hours a day, 7 days a week.
+However, during the busy summer season we do see an increase in call volumes so be prepared for the possibility of longer than usual wait times.
+Also remember that you can get faster access to BCAA Roadside Assistance online or download the BCAA app for Android or iPhone.

 Be sure to follow along on BCAA's Facebook, Instagram and Twitter as we continue to share status updates and trip ideas for this summer and beyond.
 Plus, subscribe to our BCAA Member Rewards e-news to learn about exclusive offers, deals and news from BCAA.
 Have a great road-tripping summer.